GlacierWWF/tutorial_2018-1/task_submit/ZHX张浩轩/2_week/shell_exercise/README.md

 - Information: I have read the answer, and understand the meaning about some shell code.

 ### Notice:
 	one.sh for task one
 	two.sh for task two and so on.
-In terminal, we should first inpur:
+	In terminal, we should first input:
 	chmod +x ./one.sh
 	chmod +x ./two.sh
 	chmod +x ./three.sh